“We are all better than we know. If only we can be brought to realise this, we may never again settle for anything less”

 - Everything seems “wrong.”
 Sometimes life in general, and our understanding of what is happening gets to the point where we feel completely confused and overwhelmed.
 Simply needing to “sort things out” is a common reason people seek help

 Taking responsibility for our own needs is always important, and sometimes this means recognising that what is most responsible, or indeed helpful, may in fact be gaining support or guidance from someone you trust, who has the skills to actually help you, and who is in the right role to do this.
-Consulting a Psychologist who is professionally trained and experienced in helping people, who holds national registration with the Australian Health Practitioner Regulation Agency (AHPRA) and is governed by a strict code of professional ethics, and who can be independent and objective is an ideal person to obtain help from.
+Consulting a Psychologist who is professionally trained and experienced in helping people, who holds national registration with advanced endorsement with the Psychology Board of Australia and is governed by a strict code of professional ethics, and who can be independent and objective is an ideal person to obtain help from.
 For example, recent psychological research has shown that self-help books do little to assist people at best, and, in fact, may make people much worse than they would have been.

 We are committed to assisting people “stand on their own two feet” – being able to help themselves without our support.
 For this reason we emphasise the principles of client empowerment, personal choice and responsibility, and respect for the uniqueness of each individual.
 For example, our innovative Wilderness Adventure Therapy® programs intrinsically involve a client participation approach to learning and therapeutic change, in contrast to the many traditional models of therapy that can lead to client dependency and disempowerment.